tnscorcoran/3scale-soap-2-rest/README.md

 ```
 oc get pods
 ```

-When that's ready, copy the OpenShift route to this _Stores-FIS_ (with the project soap-rest selected as shown)
+When the pods are ready, copy the OpenShift route to this _Stores-FIS_ (with the project soap-rest selected as shown)
 ![](https://github.com/tnscorcoran/3scale-soap-2-rest/blob/master/_images/20-stores-fis-route.png)

 Now in Postman, or your equivalent, make the API call.
 Simply append _/allstores_ to the route URL yoiu just copied: